 It’s also not a bad idea to bring an additional tarp or a ground sheet to protect you from the elements, too.
 If you are worried about the temperature rating of your sleeping bag, you can also tote a bivy sack.
 Bivy sacks, short for bivouac sacks, are designed for serious backpackers, particularly those who are going to be adventuring in a colder climate.
 They are made out of two tiers of fabric and offer great waterproofing and protection from the elements.
 Don’t get your bivy sacks confused with bivy shelters, which are actually low-rise tents with built-in sleeping areas.

 Bugs are the scourge of tarp camping, turning even the most adventurous camper away from this exciting new prospect.
 Luckily, there are some easy solutions to your annoying bug problem.

 If you are tarp camping, you can use a bivy to keep the bugs way.
-You can simply drape netting over your head, or invest in a bug net tent, another common solution.
-Produced by multiple manufactures, like Sea to Summit and REI, these items are essentially tarp tents of their own accord.
-However, they offer nylon netting on all sides so that bugs can’t slip in to keep you awake.
+You can simply drape netting over your head, or invest in a bug net tent.
+There are quite a few manufacturers, like Sea to Summit and REI, and they are essentially mesh tents.
+Check out this bug net from Paria Outdoors which pairs extremely well with a tarp...

 Where To Go Tarp Camping (And Where Not To Go)

 While you need to put a bit more thought into where you go tarp camping (and where you don’t go tarp camping), you can generally do this in any setting where you would traditionally go tent camping.
 Under no circumstances should you go tarp camping in an area that tends to collect water.
 While it’s not uncommon for tent floors to leak, too, camping under a tarp requires you to put more thought into your site selection.